jadry92/Auto-references/README.md

 ## Usability

-The interface is very simple, a textarea for de links and two buttons "generate" and "clear".
+The interface is very simple, with a Textarea for the links and two buttons "generate" and "clear".

 ![Step 1](.statics/step-1.png)

-The first step is paste it all the links box
+The first step is to paste all the links box

 ![Step 2](.statics/step-3.png)

-Then, the generate the references:
+Then, it generates the references:

 ![Step 3](.statics/step-2.png)

-The app will scraping the necessary to generate reference from the more common web pages:
+The app will scrape the necessary to generate references from the more common web pages:

 - Wikipedia
 - Youtube
 - StackOverflow

-Use the "Copy" button to copy clipboard the references.
+Use the "Copy" button to copy the clipboard of the references.

 ## Installation process